 With that in mind, we started our design exploration at the source: the data.

-When started really digging through the data, questions we didn’t yet know how to answer emerged.
-Why are some manuscripts’ pages out of order?
+When we really started digging through the data we realized just how deep and confusing the data was.
+We expected right-to-left and chapters and illuminated folios.
+But why are some manuscripts’ pages out of order?
 What are these bookmarks and flyleaves that are throwing off the page sequencing?
 And what about these single-page scrolls, which have no covers at all?
-It became clear that these manuscripts were so much more than just books.
-What other nuances were we missing?
-We sought understanding of the data by creating a series of increasingly interactive prototypes, including a chapter explorer.
+What are the relations between manuscripts, the common categories or tags?

-We developed three different access-points:
+We developed multiple different access-points: